robert-ovens/blog/content/post/kitchen/thai-red-curry-with-ginger-and-pineapple.md

 Spirit House the restaurant is so lovely, a large covered deck surrounding a lilly covered pond.
 The combination of a banquet of Thai dishes, purfumed frangipani trees and hot, humid evening summer nights is positively intoxicating.

-A word on coconut milk.
-Most coconut milk
+A word on canned coconut milk.
+Most coconut is pretty bad quality.
+When you shop for cans of coconut milk read the label.
+Avoid cans that contain any kind of thickening agent.
+The higher the coconut percentage, the better.

 <!--more-->